Prevention and response to violence and bullying

 National diagnostic examinations

-National diagnostic examinations in Modern Greek Language and Mathematics in 6th grade of Elementary School and 3rd grade of Lower Secondary Education (Gymnasium) were implemented for the first time in 2022.
+National diagnostic examinations in Modern Greek Language and Mathematics in 3rd grade of Lower Secondary Education (Gymnasium) were implemented for the first time in 2022.
 These examinations were conducted as a pilot in a stratified sample of 300 Primary Schools and 300 Lower Secondary Schools with a total of 6,000 Primary and 6,000 High School students.

 The examinations are carried out simultaneously in the selected school units.
 A platform has been created by the Institute of Educational Policy for communication with the sample schools, as well as for transmission of the topics.